-The Sinclair Express is a Chicago-based alternative blues rock trio that proudly holds its roots in Kalamazoo, Michigan.
+The Sinclair Express is a Chicago-based alternative rock trio that proudly holds its roots in Kalamazoo, Michigan.

 Chris Sinclair began playing the violin at the age of 9, participating in several orchestras, camps, and lessons.
 Unfortunately, there was no serious interest in the violin.
 That changed when he got his first guitar at the age of 18.
 Unable to put it down, Chris has been playing and writing music on it ever since.

 John Lawrence was born into a family steeped in southern musical tradition.
 After acquiring an early love for music from family-jams and his parents' old vinyl collection, he first dabbled in piano before eventually learning drums and guitar.
 Folk, blues, country, rock, and bluegrass have always been in heavy rotation, but nowadays he's interested in essentially any sound that's authentic and moves one's soul.